 All software can be started from the Start button's 'All Programs' menu.Back to Questions

-There are two primary methods for accessing your Lehigh electronic mail from the public sites.
+There are several methods for accessing your Lehigh electronic mail from the computing sites.

 More information about using mail can be found on the web page:https://lts.lehigh.edu/services/faq/email-guide-faqBack to Questions

 In order to protect users' confidential data, a password-protected screen saver has been implemented at the computing sites and computer classrooms.
 The timeout for classroom instructors stations is 2 hours, for all other computing site machines it is 10 minutes.
 The screen saver can be activated at any time by pressing the "Windows + L" keys on the keyboard.
 The original user can log back into the computer with the Lehigh password.
 If the original user has left the PC without logging off, the next user will need to shut the PC down and restart it.Back to Questions

 When you are finished using a computer at an LTS computing site, REMEMBER TO LOG OUT.
 If you fail to log out, someone could access your email, coursework, or academic records.
 To log out, click on Start and choose Log Off from the Start Menu.
 Make sure you are completely logged out before you leave the PC.
 Often the logout process will require user confirmation or the process could hang.
 You are not logged out until the PC returns to the main Logon screen.Back to Questions